tancou/daventure-designsystem-example/README.md

 Then you can find it into `projects/ngx-daventure/src/lib/<my-name>`

 Then, you can move the componant/module into another subfolder in order to make it a nested package.

+## Export to Chromatic

+Run `npm run chromatic`.
+Then open the link to review changes.